Charging points are an efficient way of charging your electric car at home

 This is not an exhaustive list and new manufacturers are appearing all the time.

-The models on offer range from dumb to highly intelligent.
+The models on offer range from simple to highly intelligent.
 The more advanced models offer more functionality and are more future-proof than others.

-Please note: from July 2019 onwards, all home charge points where the customer obtains the OLEV grant must use ‘smart technology’.
+Please note: from July 2019 onwards, all home charge points where the customer obtains the OZEV grant (old name: OLEV grant) must use ‘smart technology’.
 Smart chargepoints can be accessed remotely and various functions turned on or off via a signal.
 Make sure the manufacturer can prove the model you want is smart.

 Click through to our Charging Point Manufacturers page for easy access to the full line-up of charging point models from the manufacturers above.